SnRNA-seq: Difference between snRNA-seq and scRNA-seq

 snRNA-seq uses isolated nuclei instead of the entire cells to profile gene expression.
 That is to say, scRNA-seq measures both cytoplasmic and nuclear transcripts, while snRNA-seq mainly measures nuclear transcripts (though some transcripts might be attached to the rough endoplasmic reticulum and partially preserved in nuclear preps).
 This allows for snRNA-seq to process only the nucleus and not the entire cell.
 For this reason, compared to scRNA-seq, snRNA-Seq is more appropriate to profile gene expression in cells that are difficult to isolate (e.g. adipocytes, neurons), as well as preserved tissues.

 Additionally, the nuclei required for snRNA-seq can be obtained quickly and easily from fresh, lightly fixed, or frozen tissues, whereas isolating single cells for single-cell RNA-seq (scRNA-seq) involves extended incubations and processing.
 This gives researchers the ability to obtain transcriptomes which are not as perturbed during isolation.

 Application

 In neuroscience, neurons have an interconnected nature which makes it extremely hard to isolate intact single neurons.
 As snRNA-seq has emerged as an alternative method of assessing a cell's transcriptome through the isolation of single nuclei, it has been possible to conduct single-neuron studies from postmortem human brain tissue. snRNA-seq has also enabled the first single neuron analysis of immediate early gene expression (IEGs) associated with memory formation in the mouse hippocampus.
-In 2019, Dmitry et al used the method on cortical tissue from ASD patients to identify ASD-associated transcriptomic changes in specific cell types, which is the first cell-type-specific transcriptome assessment in brains affected by ASD.
+In 2019, Dmitry et al used the method on cortical tissue from ASD (Autism Spectrum Disorder) patients to identify ASD-associated transcriptomic changes in specific cell types, which is the first cell-type-specific transcriptome assessment in brains affected by ASD.